AdobeDocs/experience-platform.en/help/sources/tutorials/ui/update.md

 This tutorial requires a working understanding of the following components of Adobe Experience Platform:

-- [Sources](../../home.md): [!DNL Experience Platform] allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
+- [Sources](../../home.md): DNL Experience Platform allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
-- [Sandboxes](../../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.
+- [Sandboxes](../../../sandboxes/home.md): DNL Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

 ## Update accounts